USDA-SCINet/scinet-site/sn_collections/_guides/ide/vscode.md

 {% include images_path %}

-Visual Studio Code (VS Code) is a source-code editor. <!--excerpt-->
+Microsoft's Visual Studio Code (VS Code) is a popular source-code editor and development environment with support for many different programming languages.

-## SCINet Options for VS Code

-Microsoft's Visual Studio Code (VS Code) is a popular source code editor and development environment with support for many different programming languages.
-VS Code software includes a tool called VS Code Server that acts as a gateway from the VS Code session on your computer to the cluster so you execute your code on the cluster from within your local VS Code session.
+There are two main ways to use VS Code on SCINet clusters.
+One is to use the VS Code interactive application in Open OnDemand (OOD VS Code).
+The second is to use the Microsoft "Remote – Tunnels” extension that connects to the cluster from your local VS Code session via a secure tunnel, allowing you to execute your code on the cluster from within your local VS Code session (local VS Code). <!--excerpt-->

-## VS Code Server in Open OnDemand
+## VS Code in Open OnDemand
+(OOD VS Code)
+{:.subheader}

 1. Go to [Ceres Open Ondemand](http://ceres-ood.scinet.usda.gov/) and login.
-1. From the Interactive Apps menu at the top select "VS Code Server"
+1. From the Interactive Apps menu at the top, select "VS Code Server"
    ![ood vscode interactiv app]({{ images_path }}/vscode/ood_vscode.png)
-1. Select the Slurm partition, as well as any other desired options.
+1. Select the account you would like to use to run this job, as well as any other desired options.
 The defaults are usually sufficient, but if you want to run from a project rather than your home directory, be sure to update your working directory path.
    Click "Launch"
    ![selecting options and path]({{ images_path }}/vscode/choose_path.png)
 1. A new VS Code session will automatically be created on one of Ceres' compute nodes.
 This may take a few minutes depending on cluster demand.
 Once the session has been created, click "Connect to VS Code".